bradodd/SRTE-Lab/task2/task2.md

 RP/0/0/CPU0:xrvr-1(config)#commit
 ```
 > Repeat this task
-> Repeat this step on the core routers xrvr-1 to xrvr-6 to configure segment routing.×Dismiss this alert.
+> Repeat this step on the core routers xrvr-1 to xrvr-6 to configure segment routing.

 Step 2:
 Verify if Segment Routing is working and labels assigned per SR by using the command "show isis database xrvr-1 verbose detail" and "show mpls label table":